 In the opening sequence, Bond tracks down Blofeld–fresh from serious plastic surgery to help him hide (and allow a new actor, Charles Gray, to play the role)–and kills him.
 Or does he?

 Back at work, M sends Bond to infiltrate diamond smugglers.
-Through several unnecessarily complicated machinations (I was too bored to connect the dots), he ends up at The Whyte House, a casino owned by a vastly wealthy man who has been isolated in his penthouse for years (cough *Howard Hughes* cough).
+Through several unnecessarily complicated machinations (I was too bored to connect the dots), he ends up at The Whyte House, a Vegas casino owned by a vastly wealthy man who has been isolated in his penthouse for years (cough *Howard Hughes* cough).
 Surprising no one, Blofeld is alive, having tricked 007 into killing a doppelganger earlier.
 Blofeld commits a classic villain faux pas by not killing Bond directly, because of course.
 James escapes Blofeld’s henchmen and tracks down the real Willard Whyte, who fills in the blanks about Blofeld’s scheme to hold the world hostage using a satellite laser beam powered by the smuggled diamonds.
 From there we go to the big final confrontation on an oil rig off the coast of California.

 Diamonds Are Forever is awful.
 It’s dull, confusing, homophobic, and it suffers from an identity crisis.
-It tries to be campy, bless its heart, but it takes itself so darned seriously.
+It tries to be campy, bless its heart, but it also takes itself so darned seriously.
 Maybe it’s just that a lot of the comedy doesn’t land.
-Whatever it is, Diamonds has no sparkle.
+Whatever it is, Diamonds has no sparkle (get it?).
 I know the Lazenby experiment didn’t work, but why bring Connery back if you aren’t going to bring your A-game?
 Connery would have been much better served going out with a ‘bang’ by letting You Only Live Twice be his final official performance as 007 (the less said about Never Say Never Again, which isn’t part of the official canon anyway, the better).

 007 is surprisingly light on gadgets this go-round.
 There’s a latex adhesive that allows him to disguise his fingerprints.
 Then Q hooks him up with a box that will disguise his voice over the phone–a little ruse he picked up from Blofeld.
 That’s about it.